mongodb/docs-cluster-to-cluster-sync/source/includes/opts/migrationName.rst

 .. reference/configuration.txt
 .. reference/mongosync.txt

-.. versionadded:: 1.8.0

-Sets a migration name for a sync operation.
+Starting in ``mongosync-beta`` 1.8, sets a migration name for a sync operation.
 For example, you can set a migration name to identify each sync operation from multiple source clusters into one destination cluster.

 The ``migrationName`` string can contain up to 44 alphanumeric and underscore characters. ``migrationName`` is appended to the string